compassionprojects/socialchange/README.md

 # Social Change Stories

-An effort to collect all social change stories where NVC is a part of.
+An effort to collect all social change stories where [Nonviolent-Communication](https://en.wikipedia.org/wiki/Nonviolent_Communication) is a part of.
 Along side, it offers a community to run and support many of these projects.

 ## Requirements